ktnrg45/pyremoteplay/README.md

 ## Notes ##
 - Video decoding is performed by the CPU by default.
 Hardware Decoding can be enabled in the options screen in the GUI.
+- You may have to install `ffmpeg` with hardware decoding enabled for `h264` and `hevc` and then install `pyav` with the following command to allow for hardware decoding:
+`pip install av --no-binary av`

 ## Baseline measurements ##
 The CLI instance runs at 5-10% CPU usage with around 50Mb memory usage according to `top` on this author's machine: ODroid N2.